Does Corporate Lending by Banks and Finance Companies Differ? Evidence on Specialization in Private Debt Contracting

-This paper establishes empirically that specialization in private-market corporate lending exists, adding a new dimension to the public vs. private debt distinctions now common in the literature on debt contracting and financial intermediation.
-Using a large database of individual loans, we compare lending by finance companies to that by banks.
-The evidence implies that it is intermediaries in general that are special in solving information problems, not banks in particular.
-But lending by the two types of institutions is not identical.
-Finance companies tend to serve observably riskier borrowers, especially highly leveraged borrowers, although banks and finance companies do compete across the spectrum of borrower risk.
-The evidence supports both regulatory and reputational explanations for this specialization and perhaps an explanation based on institutional differences in borrower monitoring and control.
+This paper establishes empirically the existence of specialization in private-market corporate lending, adding a new dimension to the public versus private debt distinctions now common in the literature.
+Comparing a large sample of corporate loans made by banks and finance companies, we find the two types of intermediary are equally likely to finance information-problematic firms.
+However, finance companies tend to serve observably riskier borrowers, particularly more leveraged borrowers.
+Evidence supports both regulatory and reputation-based explanations for this specialization.
 In passing, we shed light on various theories of debt contracting and intermediation and also present facts about finance companies, which have received little attention.